Rutvik-Trivedi/Gujarati-NLP-Toolkit/README.md

 # Gujarati-NLP-Toolkit
-A Python NLP Toolkit for Gujarati(Under Progress) created on top of Scikit-Learn for NLP of Gujarati Language.
+#### A Python NLP Toolkit for Gujarati(Under Progress) created on top of Scikit-Learn for NLP of Gujarati Language.

+&nbsp;

+> Dependencies: scikit-learn

+&nbsp;

 ## Added Features: